The Complete Guide

 - Experience installing your type of tile roof on multiple projects

 - Experience managing staged roofing projects that may require parallel tear-off and installation

 - Experience working with insurance companies on damage claims

-An experienced contractor can help you avoid leaks and major problems and provide a roofing systems that lasts for a lifetime.
+An experienced roofing contractor can help you avoid leaks and major problems and provide a tile roofing systems that lasts for decades.